+Does this mean social media is useless?
 Well, not exactly.
 Social media still has advantages over email, such as the ability for content to go viral.

 When you send out a marketing email, it’s unlikely that people will forward it, but plenty of people might share your social media posts.